-Motivation is a key element characterizing our students.
-A typical class is composed of committed individuals who choose E.MA for a variety of reasons:
+Motivation is a key element characterising our students.
+A typical class is composed of committed individuals who choose EMA for a variety of reasons:

-- Students with personal experiences of difficult human rights situations wishing to articulate their responses and strategies more effectively
+- Students with personal experiences of difficult human rights situations who wish to articulate their responses and strategies more effectively;

-- Scholars at the earliest stages of their academic career aspiring to further develop their research abilities
+- Scholars at an early stage of their academic career who aspire to advance their research skills and techniques;

-E.MA students are selected on the basis of their academic ability and background, experience, motivation, and language competence.
-Whilst the minimum academic requiremet is 180 ECTS, additional study and practical experience in inter-governmental, governmental, or non-governmental organisations working in the area of human rights and democratisation are helpful and enrich the learning environment.
-On average, each year the E.MA class includes 25% of students with prior practical experience.
+EMA students are selected on the basis of their academic ability and background, experience, motivation, and language competence.
+While the minimum academic requirement is 180 ECTS, additional study and practical experience in inter-governmental, governmental, or non-governmental organisations working in the area of human rights and democratisation are helpful and enrich the learning environment.
+On average, each year the EMA student body includes more than 25% of students with prior practical experience.

-The prevalent background is Law, although each year there has been a steady increase in participation of students with other degrees (Political Science, International Relations, Humanities, Languages).
+The prevalent background is Law, Political Science and International Relations, although each year there has been a steady increase in the participation of students with other degrees.

-As English and French are the official working languages of the E.MA programme, students are fluent in English and possess the ability to understand lectures and read academic texts in French.
-Given the variety of backgrounds and countries of origin, many of our students can also speak one or two additional languages.
+As English is the official working language of the EMA programme and French considered an important second language, students are fluent in English and many possess the ability to understand lectures and read academic texts in French.
+Given the variety of backgrounds and countries of origin, the majority of EMA students can also work in one or more additional languages.